nerdschoolbergen/shellscripting/exercises/exercise-2.md

 - Navigate through files and directories using a shell

+From here you'll need to use Google more and more to complete the tasks.
+You can also check out the [main page](../README.md) where we've listed some of the most commonly used commands (Helpful resources section).

 ## 2.1 Files and directories

 :pencil2: List the contents of the directory you are currently standing in